 CACC is simply an extension of our school.
-These two attendance centers will support one another as regards any discipline procedures including detention, suspension, or expulsion.
+These two attendance centers will support one another in regards to any discipline procedures including detention, suspension, or expulsion.
 This should be interpreted to include while on buses, field trips, and any attendance centers for CACC classes.